 07 Oct Testosterone Replacement in Women

-Oestrogen is often considered the main female sex hormone and testosterone the main male sex hormone.
+The causes of low testosterone in women are often overlooked.
+Oestrogen is often considered the main female sex hormone and testosterone is the main male sex hormone.
 However, this often creates confusion as it may seem as though women only produce estrogen and men only produce testosterone, which is not the case.

 Testosterone plays a vital role in men and women.
 It is called an androgenic hormone because it stimulates the development of male characteristics.

 Testosterone in women is crucial to the healthy functioning of most tissues in the body.
 It is also converted to oestrogen which is why women do not develop traditionally male characteristics (e.g., deeper voice, facial hair) with their testosterone production.